-Originated as a philosophical quest, personality discerns how individuals differ from each other in terms of thinking, feeling, and behaving.
-Towards building social machines that work with humans on a daily basis, we are motivated to ask: (1) Do existing pre-trained language models possess personality, akin to their human counterpart?
-If so, (2) how can we evaluate them?
-Further, given this evaluation framework, (3) how can we induce a certain personality in a fully controllable fashion?
-To tackle these three questions, we propose the Machine Personality Inventory (MPI) dataset for evaluating the machine personality; MPI follows standardized personality tests, built upon the Big Five Personality Factors (Big Five) theory and personality assessment inventories.
-By evaluating models with MPI, we provide the first piece of evidence showing the existence of personality in pre-trained language models.
-We further devise a CHAIN PROMPTING method to induce the language model with a specific personality in a controllable manner, capable of producing diversified behaviors.
-We hope to shed light on future studies by adopting personality as the essential psychological guidance for various downstream tasks, building more human-like and in situ dialogue agents.
+Originating as a philosophical quest, the study of personality concerns how individuals differ in thinking, feeling, and behaving.
+Towards building social machines that work with humans on a daily basis, we are motivated to ask: Do existing Large Language Models (LLMs) possess personalities akin to their human counterparts?
+If so, how can we evaluate them?
+Further, given this evaluation framework, how can we induce a particular personality in a controllable fashion?
+To answer these three questions, we propose the Machine Personality Inventory (MPI) dataset for evaluating the machine personality; MPI follows standardized personality tests, built upon the Big Five Personality Factors (Big Five) theory and personality assessment inventories.
+By systematically evaluating LLMs with MPI, we provide the first piece of evidence showing the existence of personality in LLMs.
+We further devise a Personality Prompting (P^2) method to induce LLMs with a specific personality in a controllable manner, capable of producing diverse behaviors.
+We hope this work sheds light on future studies by adopting personality as the essential guide for various downstream tasks, building human-like and in situ dialogue agents.